TNPLR/OHCS/README.md

 ---------------------------------------------------------------------------------------------------------------
 # What does the system do?

 OHCS can encrypt and decrypt a string by changing the carry of a string.
-OHCS randomly insert lots of chars into a string.
-Therefore, OHCS can encrypt the same string to different string.
+OHCS randomly insert lots of characters into a string.
+Therefore, OHCS can encrypt the same string to the different strings.
 # Notice
 The compiler needs to support c++11 standard
 # INSTALL